-- Anti-doping education is typically delivered by national anti-doping organisations.
-These are often under-resourced, meaning the quality of education is highly variable across the world. - More fundamentally, these organisations are not responsive to the needs of athletes, and often not trusted by them.
-This means the content and mode of delivery of education are often done in ways that fail to engage athletes on matters essential to their rights and responsibilities. - Furthermore, changes to fundamental matters such as the Prohibited List are often poorly communicated or not at all.
+WADA's Approach Best Practice Improvement(s) Anti-doping education is typically delivered by Player associations have an extensive track record • national anti-doping organisations.
+These are often of delivering educational programs for athletes, under-resourced, meaning the quality of education including anti-doping education in many sports. is highly variable across the world. .
+Best practice in the NFL CBA includes delivering More fundamentally, these organisations are not anti-doping programs at agreed times of a ٠ responsive to the needs of athletes, and often not player's match calendar / schedule designed to trusted by them.
+This means the content and mode optimise understanding, using relevant technology, of delivery of education are often done in ways that communicating in plain language, as well as having fail to engage athletes on matters essential to their programs flexible enough to respond and adapt rights and responsibilities. to prevalent risks such as those presented by Furthermore, changes to fundamental matters international travel and contaminated supplements.